kerchner/r-public-health/_episodes/03-reading-in-data.md

 ```
 To read in the table, we can use the `read.csv()` function.
 Let's see what what we get when we use it:

+#TODO: Change the data, right now it's from a book
 ~~~
 read.csv('data/CBC1.csv')
 ~~~